The Singing Brakeman (film): Release

-The film was reviewed by Motion Picture News in November 1929.
-The News & Observer reported the completion of the film in December 1929.
-By the end of the month, the short was being played in theaters between movies and newsreels.
+The Singing Brakeman was released on December 31, 1929.
+Motion Picture News reviewed the Jasper Ewing Brady version in November 1929: The review described the three numbers and favored the performance of "Blue Yodel", while it concluded that it was "too much the same throughout to be particularly effective".
+The short was being played in theaters between movies and newsreels.
 It was described as an "All-talking comedy", and a song novelty.

+Washington Post opined that the short "might advantageously" have applied Rodgers' yodeling to "better songs".
+Meanwhile, to Publix Opinion the songs were "simple" and Rodgers' performance delivered them "capably" and with a "clear voice".
 Miami Herald expressed the opinion that the film would "have a special interest" for people in Miami as Rodgers had formerly lived there.
 A follow-up mentioned that the singer was "thinner" than he had been at his last appearance in Miami years before.
 The reviewer called the numbers his "characteristic railroad songs", and stated that the song "Daddy and Home" was "pathetically significant" to Rodgers childhood: his mother died when he was a child and the singer had been raised by his father.
 Meanwhile, Fort Worth Star-Telegram pointed to Rodgers' "sizable record followers", who would "like to see the short".
 Shreveport Journal also mentioned the singer's local fame, and his "singing ability".

 The Yonkers Herald pointed out that The Singing Brakeman featured "songs that all will want to sing".
 The Reading Times deemed the short "entertaining" and the songs "well-balanced".
 The Goff Advance felt that it needed to "call the attention" of its readers to the film.
 It compared Rodgers favorably to other yodelers, opining that they could not "play guitar or sing so beautifully as Jimmie Rodgers".
 The review further called it a "sensation of a show" for a "real evening of entertainment".